How machine learning is changing the world of dynamic pricing?

 So why and how has Amazon managed to beat the rest?
 Before proceeding any further, let’s understand that.
 Amazon manages to price almost all of its inventory at prices lower than the others.
 It retains the ability to quickly, frequently, and simultaneously transform the price of millions of items.
 Low prices = many customers.
 And Amazon has got it down to such an exact science that it manages to do all of this while protecting its margins.

-Competitors, real-world retailers like Walmart and Target realized this much, much later.
+Competitors, and real-world retailers like Walmart and Target realized this much, much later.
 They understood that they were up against an online retailer, which, without any inventory, was using dynamic pricing to outbid their prices to sell more.
 In a mere 20 minutes, the price of a product can become old.
 Dynamic pricing and personalized offers based on recommendation engines became an irresistible magnet for consumers.

 Pricing strategy is a high priority for almost all businesses.
 For the “perfect” strategy, they need to focus on revenue management and price optimization.
 As a tactic, obviously, dynamic pricing models will work only when retailers have loads of data.
 After all, dynamic pricing uses data to absorb and act upon the factors changing market conditions, thereby maximizing revenue opportunity.